gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-guides/lcm-screenshot-3.gif" style="padding-bottom: 10px">

-It just takes a few lines of Python to create a demo like the one above, so let's get started 💫
+It just takes a few lines of Python to create a demo like the one above, so let's get started.

 ## Installation